bcCOVID-19group/SIR-model-with-interventions/README.md

 Testing is implemented by applying a correcting factor to the gamma parameter of the SIR model.

 I am not sure it is easy to interpret the correcting factors in terms of actual public health interventions.
 The notebook is mostly intended to provide a simple model that can be used to generate ideas.

+### Cedric Chauve, March 28, 2020

+I repeated this approach with the SEIQR model developed by caroline, re-programmed in python.